bradyhouse/16/README.md

 ![Icon](http://i.imgur.com/s0CIHaV.png)

 Puzzle 16 is a game inspired by [Eni Puzzle](http://www.enipuzzles.com/).
+The web-based version is currently published on github => [http://bradyhouse.github.io/sixteen](http://bradyhouse.github.io/sixteen/#/).
 The android and iOS versions of the app are currently under construction.

 # Table of Contents